john-yohan-park/Youtube_to_MP3/README.md

 libav | `brew install libav` (strips audio from youtube videos) (used by youtube_dl)

 ## Instructions
+- open `songs.txt`
-- open `songs.txt` and copy & paste URLs of youtube videos you'd like to convert to mp3 files
+- copy & paste URLs of youtube videos you'd like to convert to mp3 files
 - open Terminal
 - cd into `youtube-to-mp3` directory
 - type `python3 downloader.py` in Terminal